bwaklog/xkcd/README.md

   May or may not go ahead with this option cuz using the website is a better option🫠, but here is what I want to achieve by creating a local running web interface (or hopefully one hosted on something like heroku which is a pain to work with)
   - 💾 Local Storage options for comics
   - ❤️ Creating Bookmark/Liking features
   - 📩 Creating a sharing option.
-Send your favourite comics to your friends with a few clicks!
+Send your favorite comics to your friends with a few clicks!
-  - Umm...A neat interface cuz I dont want get myself using tkinter or some other boring looking tool.
+  - Umm...A neat interface cuz I don't want get myself using tkinter or some other boring looking tool.
 - There was supposed to be an `install.sh` script to add the `xkcd.sh` script to your alias but that didn't seem to work cuz idk how to do that
   <br /><br />